kubotron/BiBean/README.md

 *To install the bibip firmware* select "Update Skybean Firmware", in next dialog select "Load firmware from file" link at the bottom.
 Pick the bibip_0.1.2.ebin firmware file you downloaded.
 (Don't change the file in any way)

+*I have trouble installing the firmware or the config with the chrome configurator app.* It takes multiple tries sometimes.
+I had the best luck when selecting the COM port manually (not plugging the skybean in and out).
+Open the app, and open new chrome tab afterwards.
+Type "chrome://inspect" into the adress bar.
+Select "Apps" from the menu left.
+Select the Skybean app, select "console".
+You will see events logged to the console.
+In the console, you will see if there are any errors during the firmware.

-*I have trouble installing config on SkyBean.* In [this firmware](https://raw.githubusercontent.com/kubotron/BiBean/master/bibip_0.1.2.hardcoded.ebin), Bibip sounds are hardcoded, you don't need any config
+*I still can't install the config on SkyBean, no matter what.* In [this firmware](https://raw.githubusercontent.com/kubotron/BiBean/master/bibip_0.1.2.hardcoded.ebin), Bibip sounds are hardcoded, you don't need any config

 *I edited the config file and now my tones and durations are all messed up.* Don't use values greater than 2100 in the config file, the device can't handle it.
 (They lead to integer overflow.)